 Public Domain Music

-An additional exception is if the music being played is in the public domain.
-The National Association for Music Education explains that such songs are no longer protected by copyright law, and a license would not be required to stream or perform the music in a store or business.
+Songs and recordings that are in the public domain (in the country being used) are no longer protected by copyright law, and a license would not be required to stream or perform the music in a store or business.

-As a rule of thumb, the intention to play licensed music should always be followed by the purchase of a license.
-The exposure to risk of copyright violation, legal action, financial damages, and loss of reputation is substantial.
+As a rule of thumb, the exposure to risk of copyright violation, legal action, financial damages, and loss of reputation is substantial.

 What Happens if You Break In-store Music Laws?

-Per the law, playing just one song without permission can allow the copyright holder to ask for fines of not less than $750 and not more than $30,000.
-If the court finds that someone willfully played songs without permission, an extra fine of not more than $150,000 can be added to the total.
+Playing just one song without permission can enable a copyright holder to demand fines from $750 to $30,000.
+If the court finds that someone willfully played songs without permission, the court may award statutory damages of $150,000 per infringement.

 PROs often send letters to businesses caught playing music without a license.
 In these letters, business owners are encouraged to sign up for a license to avoid legal action.
 However, these letters can go unread, and if they are, the PROs head to court.